Statistical Models for Repeated Categorical Ratings: The R Package rater: Implementation details

-To get a Monte Carlo estimate of the marginal posterior, $\Pr({z}_{i} \mid y)$, we take the mean of the above conditional probabilities across the posteriors draws of $\theta$ and $\pi$.
-To formally justify this step we can use the same argument that justifies the general MCMC technique of Rao--Blackwellization, see \autoref{sec:rao-blackwellization}.

-In practice, this calculation is straightforward with \proglang{Stan} because we can write the log posterior in terms of the (log scale) unnormalised versions of the conditional probabilities and output them alongside the posterior draws.
+To get a Monte Carlo estimate of the marginal posterior, \(\Pr({z}_{i} \mid y)\), we take the mean of the above conditional probabilities across the posteriors draws of \(\theta\) and \(\pi\).
+To formally justify this step we can use the same argument that justifies the general MCMC technique of Rao--Blackwellization, see \hyperlink{sec:rao-blackwellization}{Section~6}.
+In practice, this calculation is straightforward with Stan because we can write the log posterior in terms of the (log scale) unnormalised versions of the conditional probabilities and output them alongside the posterior draws.
 Then it is simply a matter of renormalising them, followed by taking the mean across draws.